-Auditions for acceptance into the MFA in Dance program for academic year 2023-24 will be accepted on a rolling basis through May 5.
+Auditions for acceptance into the MFA in Dance program for the academic year of 2024-25 will be as follows.

 Admission Criteria and Process

 Prospective students apply through The University of Alabama’s Graduate School.

 Acceptance into the Department of Theatre and Dance (MFA) program requires the fulfillment both of general criteria established by the UA Graduate School as well as particular criteria established by the department.

 Applicants will compose a one-page, single-spaced narrative, relating research and movement practice interests to pursuing an MFA degree within the UA program.
 The essay should situate candidates within the field at the present time, gathering significant details of candidates’ previous experiences, clarifying current involvement and interest in dance, and speculating about the candidates’ future intentions within the field.
 Reviewers are interested in getting to know something about the candidates as dance professionals through this writing.